Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ## AI Engine and PL Kernels
 The top level AI Engine graph fir_aie_graph.h instantiates the symmetric FIR filter from the AI Engine DSP library, (DSPLib), and uses a `for` loop to connect them all together in a chain.
 The file fir_aie_graph.cpp instantiates the filter chain, and connects it to the AI Engine's  128-bit PLIO interfaces.

 The PL-based data mover consists of DATAMOVER kernels.
-It moves a data-pattern into the AIE Engine array via streaming interface the AI Engine array and the final FIR output from the AI Engine array is moved back into DATAMOVER kernel via streaming interface and checks for errors.
-The AI Engine array interface with the Datamover Kernel uses an AXI4-Stream interface.
+It moves a data pattern into the AI Engine array through a streaming interface.
+The final FIR output from the AI Engine array is moved back into the DATAMOVER kernel through a streaming interface and is checked for errors.
+The AI Engine array interface with the DATAMOVER kernel uses an AXI4-Stream interface.
 Some additional details regarding the data mover kernels include:

 **DATAMOVER**
 * The data width is 128 bits.
-* Frequency 250MHz.
+* The frequency is 250 MHz.

 </details>